 DESC Mary Pilgrim Inn

-At the end of October 2021, DESC began to operate the Mary Pilgrim Inn, a new supportive emergency housing program with robust supportive services in the former Holiday Inn Express & Suites North Seattle, which King County bought in July 2021, under the Health Through Housing program.
-(DESC temporarily referred to this project as North Aurora Supportive Emergency Housing.)
+At the end of October 2021, DESC began to operate the Mary Pilgrim Inn, a new supportive emergency housing program with robust supportive services.
+King County bought a former hotel in July 2021, under the Health Through Housing program.
+It was permanently converted into private and semi-private units of emergency–temporary–housing, which DESC operates under a contract with King County.

 King County announced the opening in a media event on Oct.
 27.

-The facility located at 14115 Aurora Ave N. is the first to operate under DESC’s new model, a better alternative to the conventional model of crowded, congregate emergency shelter.
+The facility is the first to operate under DESC’s new model, a better alternative to the conventional model of crowded, congregate emergency shelter.

-Eligible guests are single, highly vulnerable, disabled adults who are experiencing chronic homelessness.
+Eligible guests are single, highly vulnerable, disabled adults who are experiencing long-term homelessness.

 DESC Mary Pilgrim Inn partially replaces the temporary arrangements we have had in Renton during the pandemic.
-It is a priority for both the county and for DESC to retain the bed capacity we have had there since spring 2020.
+It was a priority for both the county and for DESC to retain the bed capacity we had had there since spring 2020.

 While it is emergency housing, this is not a walkup shelter, nor does it offer walkup services.
 Rooms are available only through referral, for quick access when a person has no housing, where they can be safe and comfortable while they prepare for their next steps.